kevgo/text-runner/README.md

 </a>
 <br><br>

-TextRunner is an agile documentation tool, in particular a semantic documentation checker.
-It makes documentation executable.
-An example is the text you are reading right now, which is verified for correctness by TextRunner.
+Text-Runner makes rich text executable.
+An example is the documentation you are reading right now.
+Certain parts of it are executed by Text-Runner to verify that it correctly describes how Text-Runner works.
+Use cases:

-There are no limitations on the text that TextRunner executes/verifies.
-It can read and understand (if you tell it how) any form of plain text in any human language as well as complex data in tables, bullet point lists, and embedded images.

-#### Use cases

-- **evergreen tutorials:** your documentation is always correct, whether you change it or the product it describes
+- **agile documentation:** your documentation always matches the behavior of the product it describes
 - **[semantic versioning](http://semver.org):** know whether a product change affects documented behavior
 - **[readme-driven development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html):**
-  documentation is your product prototype and drives its implementation
+  documentation becomes your product prototype and drives the implementation

-#### More info
+There are no limitations on the type of text that TextRunner can execute.
+It can read and understand (if you tell it how) any form of plain text in any human language as well as complex data in tables, bullet point lists, or embedded images.

 - [how it works](documentation/how-it-works.md)
 - [installation](documentation/installation.md)